hansake/Z80_Computer/software/README.md

 Programs can also be uploaded to RAM with Xmodem.
 Eventually this program will also be able to boot from a SD card partition.

+The transfer speed of the SPI interface is 976 bytes per second (i.e. 7811 bits per second).

 The "tools" directory contain source code for "bintoc" and "z80asm" that are used to build the Z80 programs.